JuliaData/DataFrames.jl/design_details.md

 	df = DataFrame(df_columns)

-One often would like to construct `DataFrame`'s from columns which may not yet be `DataVec`'s.
+One often would like to construct `DataFrame`'s from columns which may not yet be `DataVector`'s.
 This is possible using the same type of constructor.
-All columns that are not yet `DataVec`'s will be converted to `DataVec`'s:
+All columns that are not yet `DataVector`'s will be converted to `DataVector`'s:

 	df = DataFrame({ones(5), falses(5)})